UVADS/workflow-basics/docs/quickstart/prefect.md

 When you execute functions decorated with `@task`/`@flow` the execution will be monitored by a Prefect Server instance.
 The specific instance is based on the active profile set in your `~/.prefect/profiles.toml` file.

-You will see a URL pointing to the Prefect Server instance in the standard output, e.g. something like .
+You will see a URL pointing to the Prefect Server instance in the standard output.

 ![View of sequential flow execution in Prefect Server instance]({{ "/assets/images/prefect/prefect-numbers.png" | relative_url }})

 {: .note :}
-Notice how the the tasks are executed sequentially based on the order of invocation in the encapsulating flow function.
+Notice how the tasks are executed sequentially based on the order of invocation in the encapsulating flow function.

 ### Concurrent Task Execution

-We can convert the above script for concurrent task execution by using `submit()` when invoking out task functions (technically, our task functions has been wrapped into callable objects with a submit method, but that's syntactic sugar).
+We can convert the above script for concurrent task execution by using `submit()` when invoking our task functions (technically, our task functions have been wrapped into callable objects with a submit method, but that's syntactic sugar).

 **So let's add these changes:**
-- Rename our flow as "concurrent analysis",
+- Rename our flow to "concurrent analysis",
 - redirect all print statements to be collected as Prefect logs,
 - and `submit` each function for concurrent execution.